Installation guide

 What's not included

-• Lua: use OpenResty.
-Bolting the Lua module onto stock nginx is a bad time.
+• Lua: Just use OpenResty.
+Bolting the Lua module onto stock nginx is a world of hurt.

-• VTS: the nginx-prometheus-exporter sidecar is more flexible and doesn't require a custom build.
+• VTS: The nginx-prometheus-exporter sidecar does more and doesn't require patching nginx.

 • GeoIP v1: MaxMind killed those databases in 2018.
 Use GeoIP2.

-• njs, otel, acme, image-filter, perl, xslt: already available from the official nginx.org repo.
-Get them there.
+• njs, otel, acme, image-filter, perl, xslt: These already come from the official nginx.org repo.
+Grab them there.

-Questions?
+Got questions?
 Open an issue on GitHub.
 Bug reports get read.
-Good ones get fixed.
+Good ones get fixed fast.